fdietz/team_dashboard/README.markdown

 # Team Dashboard

 Team Dashboard lets you visualize your team's metrics all in one place (see [Screenshot](https://github.com/fdietz/team_dashboard/raw/master/gh-pages/screenshot.png)).
+It is build to be shown on a big screen in your team's space.

 [Heroku hosted Demo](http://team-dashboard.herokuapp.com/)